even4void/aliquote/content/post/arxiv-18.md

 > speculations based on assumptions that cannot be fully validated or checked
 > using the analysis data.

+This is a chapter from the 3rd edition of the _Handbook of Epidemiology_ (Pigeot and Ahrens, eds.).
+It's been a long time since I haven't read papers or textbook on epidemiology, but I had this one on my bookshelf at some point in my life.
+This is all about the study of associations and causal relationships outside the field of randomized clinical trials, which are discussed upfront:

+> The methods thus provide logically sound inferences only in ideal cases, rather than correct answers for our actual imperfect applications.
+They are however widely applied and misinterpreted in studies that fall far short of their assumptions, as when actual participation and treatment are not random.
+These problems are only partially accounted for by discussions of study limitations; occasionally they are further analyzed with speculative models for the non- random (systematic) aspects of the causal processes generating the data.

+But the simplifying assumptions are a recurring theme in the rest of the chapter, as well as that of a fictional world in which all assumptions hold.
+There is a very enlightning discussion on $p$-values, how they are often misinterpreted, and how they should be regarded in light of observed data (see pp.19 ff.).
+And basically, the whole paper is about statistical significance and how not to fool onto the trap of significant or non-signifcant $p$-values.
+Of note, Bayesian statistics are briefly discussed.
+I must admit I never encountered a single epidemiological paper using Bayesian inference.

 ### A Comprehensive Comparison of the Wald, Wilson, and adjusted Wilson Confidence Intervals for Proportions (https://arxiv.org/abs/2508.10223)

 > The standard confidence interval for a population proportion covered in the